RossWhitehead/graphql-apollo-redis-mongo/README.md

 A GraphQL Apollo service, sourcing data from MongoDB, and caching data in Redis.

-> Status: Can't see anything being cached in Redis.
-Need to work this through.

 ## Build and run
 ```
 docker-compose up